Appoorva24/ReBloom-iOSApp/README.md

 ### Mother Interface

 **Us (Connection Space)**
-A shared space where the mother can express her mood, send and receive love notes and heart notes, track missions, and monitor the bond meter.
+A shared emotional space where the mother can express her mood, exchange love notes and heart notes, track missions, and monitor the bond meter.

 **Memory Jar**
-A space to capture and preserve meaningful moments with the baby through notes and voice memories.
+A calm space to capture and preserve meaningful moments with the baby through notes and voice memories.

 **Heal**
-Guided exercises that support gentle physical recovery, including breathing, relaxation, and postpartum-safe movements.
+Guided exercises focused on gentle recovery, including breathing, relaxation, and postpartum-safe movements.

 ---

 ### Partner Interface

 **Us (Connection Space)**
-Allows the partner to view the mother’s mood, understand her emotional and physical changes, and track shared missions, love notes, and heart notes.
+Allows the partner to stay connected by understanding the mother’s mood, tracking emotional and physical changes, and engaging through shared missions and notes.

 **Memory Jar**
-Enables the partner to view and share special moments, building a shared memory experience.
+A shared space to view and contribute to special moments, strengthening emotional bonding.

 **Learn**
-Provides educational resources to help the partner better understand postpartum recovery and offer informed support.
+Thoughtful resources to help the partner understand postpartum recovery and offer more informed support.

 ---

 ## What Makes It Unique

-* Focuses on postpartum recovery rather than just baby care
+* Focused on postpartum recovery, beyond just baby care
 * Builds a shared emotional connection between mother and partner
-* Encourages active participation and support
+* Encourages active and meaningful participation
 * Combines emotional wellbeing, physical healing, and memory building

 ---